 find the faucet HERE and mirror is vintage from Goodwill

 Use wall vinyl decals on Ikea furniture and fabric

-With this tip I’m referring to my Ikea BESTA media cabinet in the living room.
-I made a custom Otomi inspired decal specifically for those doors (which I now sell in my Etsy shop HERE) but you don’t have to go that busy.
-You could just add subtle stripes that are easy to cut out of vinyl (I buy this vinyl HERE) or any other easy to cut shape like I did to my Ikea Merete curtains in the entire downstairs.
+With this tip, I’m referring to my Ikea BESTA media cabinet in the living room.
+I made a custom Otomi-inspired decal specifically for those doors (which I now sell in my Etsy shop HERE) but you don’t have to go that busy.
+You could just add subtle stripes that are easy to cut out of vinyl (I buy this vinyl HERE) or any other easy-to-cut shape as I did to my Ikea Merete curtains in the entire downstairs.
 It’s as simple as ironing on squares onto white Merete curtains (click HERE to see the curtains project or HERE to buy similar ones)

 black lamp shade HERE | similar end tables HERE | fringe pillows HERE | leopard lumbar pillow HERE |

 similar rug HERE (mine is vintage) | other rug HERE | similar pouf HERE or HERE | throw HERE | similar coffee tables HERE